Marine Academy of Technology and Environmental Science

 The Marine Academy of Technology and Environmental Science (MATES) is a comprehensive, selective magnet public high school with a focus on marine and environmental science that is part of the Ocean County Vocational School District.
-The school is located in the Manahawkin section of Stafford Township, in Ocean County, New Jersey, United States directly behind the buildings of the Southern Regional School District and a joint parking lot with Ocean County College's Southern Education Center.
+The school is located in the Manahawkin section of Stafford Township, in Ocean County, in the U.S. state of New Jersey directly behind the buildings of the Southern Regional School District and a joint parking lot with Ocean County College's Southern Education Center.
 As a public school, students attend the school at no charge.
 Prospective students must complete the application process which includes an entrance exam.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2005.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2005 and is accredited until January 2032.

-As of the 2021–22 school year, the school had an enrollment of 274 students and 22.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.
-There were 10 students (3.6% of enrollment) eligible for free lunch and 2 (0.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 273 students and 21.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.
+There were 15 students (5.5% of enrollment) eligible for free lunch and 4 (1.5% of students) eligible for reduced-cost lunch.

-The school's stated mission is to provide an opportunity to students in Ocean County to become intimate thinkers and problem solvers.
-Students of the academy participate in a rigorous curriculum with a focus on marine and environmental science.
-MATES emphasizes skills important to post-secondary study and employment in a global community.
-The school focuses on students who wish to concentrate in the areas of math and science.
-The academic course of study offered satisfies all of the state requirements necessary for high school graduation.
-Eligible students may also take college level courses throughout their course of study; credit received for a completed course varies.
+Students may be eligible to take college-level courses throughout their course of study.